aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

 * Copy and append content to the file, as you go through the lab.

 Let’s get started with describing an [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) (Amazon EC2) instance in your template.
-Copy and paste the `Parameters` section shown next to the `update-behaviors-of-stack-resources.yaml` template:
+Copy and append the `Parameters` section shown next to the `update-behaviors-of-stack-resources.yaml` template:

 ```yaml